 Access to Pillar Point Bluff and 199 acres of surrounding open space and environmentally sensitive habitat will be closed, Hanlon said.

 The Peninsula Open Space Trust, which owns the land, gave permission to Mavericks organizers and local authorities to enforce the closures, San Mateo County Department of Parks Ranger Scott Lombardi said.

 Access to the beach below the bluffs will also be closed, sheriff's Lt.
 Lisa Williams said.

 In 2010, 13 spectators were injured and three hospitalized when a rogue wave crashed into a crowded viewing spot set up on the beach.

-Authorities will be patrolling the closed areas and turning back any spectators they
+Authorities will be patrolling the closed areas and turning back any spectators they find, Hanlon said.

 Organizer Katherine Kelly Clark said there would not be many local options for people coming to town to watch the competition.

 A viewing screen will be set up for the public on a two-acre lot at Capistrano Road and Prospect Street in Princeton, but it won't be comfortable, Clark said.